informalsystems/quint/README.md

 badge](https://github.com/informalsystems/quint/actions/workflows/main.yml/badge.svg)

-Quint is a modern specification language that is a particularly good fit for distributed and blockchain protocols.
-It combines the theoretical basis of the Temporal Logic of Actions (TLA) with state-of-the-art static analysis and development tooling.
+Quint is a modern specification language that is a particularly good fit for distributed systems and blockchain protocols.
+It combines the robust theoretical basis of the [Temporal Logic of Actions][TLA] (TLA) with state-of-the-art static analysis and development tooling.

-At the lexical level, it borrows many principles from C-like languages.
-At the syntax level, it follows a few (but not all) principles that are usually found in functional languages.
-Quint extends the standard programming paradigm with non-determinism, which lets designers conveniently specify protocol environment such as the network, faults, time, and other protocols.
-Notably, Quint comes with formal semantics built-in, which is defined in terms of TLA.

-Our initial motivation for Quint was to provide an alternative surface syntax for TLA+ specifications.
-This syntax aims at being both more familiar to engineers and easier to parse and analyze.
-However, the most important feature of our syntax is that it is relatively minimal and easy to parse, and is therefore an easy target for advanced developer tooling - see our [Design Principles][].
-Quint is compatible with TLA+ and will soon be supported in [Apalache][].
+Quint is inspired by [TLA+][] but provides an alternative surface syntax  for specifying systems in TLA.
+The most important feature of our syntax is that it is minimal and regular, making Quint an easy target for advanced developer tooling and static analysis (see our [Design Principles][]).

+The syntax also aims to be familiar to engineers:

+- At the lexical level, it borrows many principles from C-like languages.
+- At the syntax level, it follows a few (but not all) principles that are usually found in functional languages.
+- At the semantic level, Quint extends the standard programming paradigm with non-determinism and temporal formulas, which allow designers to specify protocol environments such as networks, faults, and time concisely and clearly.

+Notably, Quint comes with formal semantics built-in, thanks to its foundation in TLA and it is aligned with TLA+: it will soon be supported in the [Apalache][] model checker.

 ## Name origin